DamDoh/local_damdoh/docs/DEVELOPMENT_POLICY.md

 ### **MANDATORY: Lucide React Icons Only**

-**All icons in the DamDoh system MUST use Lucide React icons exclusively.**
+**All icons in the DamDoh system MUST use Lucide React icons exclusively.
+Emojis and other icon libraries are strictly prohibited.**

 ```typescript
 // ✅ Correct: Lucide React icons only